Quantum Circuit Overhead: Conclusions and future directions

+Moreover, the optimization of gates based on $T$-QCO is relevant in the quantum computing context only when the gates included in the $T$-count have comparable cost and the implementation overhead of elements of $C$ is negligible on that scale.
+If $C$ is generated by native cheap gates $G_C$, this means that $\operatorname{diam}(C,G_C)$ should be small compared with the relevant cost separation.
+For continuous cheap gate groups $C=\overline{\langle G_C\rangle}$, the same caveat applies to the corresponding $\epsilon$-diameter at the precision required by the circuit synthesis task.
+Strongly nonuniform costs among the gates included in the $T$-count, or a large cost for synthesizing elements of $C$, would require a refined cost model rather than the unweighted moment operator of the derived ensemble studied here.

-In terms of future directions, it would be interesting to perform a similar analysis for gate sets with larger locality, particularly those containing entangling gates.
-Moreover, our analysis focuses on the $Q/Q_T$ quantity, which is the upper bound on ($T$-)QCO.
-Although the explicit calculation of ($T$-)QCO is, in general, intractable, it may be interesting to explore its lower bounds, at least numerically.
+As future directions, it would be interesting to perform numerical experiments for gate sets with larger locality, particularly those containing entangling gates.
+Such an approach may help identify good entangling gates within some parametrized families.
+Additionally, one would like to find and study fault-tolerant architectures that admit efficient implementations of the conjugate of $P(3\pi/4)$, identified here, to enhance the practical importance of this result.
+Finally, although the explicit calculation of ($T$-)QCO is, in general, intractable, it may be worthwhile to extend our preliminary analysis further to study smaller values of $\epsilon$.